lukkelele/python/mia/README.md

 To weave in as much learning as possible, I'm thinking about using python to execute scripts to control a microcontroller that runs on c.
 This may seem unneccessary since the compiled C code would already exist on a microcontroller, but I learn a lot this way.
+I do try to make the code not rely too much on other libraries hence making it loosely coupled.

+I'm also trying to fully grasp bash and scripts in general which is great with small projects like this.